raspberrypilearning/cress-egg-heads/en/step_4.md

 --- task ---

 Save and run your code.
 After 5 seconds an image called `cress.jpg` should appear in the same directory you saved your Python code in.
 Open it to see a photograph of your cress egg heads.

+--- collapse ---
+---
+title: It didn't work?
+---

+- Check that you have installed the `picamzero` software, using the instructions on the first page of this project.
+- Check that you are looking in the same folder as your Python code for the image.

+--- /collapse ---

 --- /task ---